New2-FT_LogoCaps

 "Re-Start" ART PRINT IMAGES

-Many years later and after settling down in a retirement community in Maine, I began thinking about the possibility of doing oil paintings again.
+Many years later, and after settling down in a retirement community in Maine, I began thinking about the possibility of doing oil paintings again.
 Because I hadn't done any oil painting activity for forty-four years, I first did research on the internet about current oil painting supplies and suggested brands.
 In 2021, based upon many recommendations I purchased a "Introductory Kit" of artist-quality oil paints from a new Oregon-based company named Gamblin that specialized in high-quality environmentally-friendly oil painting supplies.
 Although I began to experiment with mixing colors again and painted some "blobs" of color on some inexpensive canvas-covered cardboard panels, I wasn't sure of how to proceed.

 Having many doubts of how and if I really should try painting again, I did more research on the internet.
 Eventually I discovered a series of older but intriguing short videos of "How To ..." painting demonstrations by a TV-personality named Bob Ross.
 Thus, I decided to try to follow a few of his demonstrations "to get the juices flowing again".
-I made four paintings as shown below before feeling confident enough to finish the earlier painting that had been moved many times but remained half-finished for almost forty-five years.
+I made four paintings as shown below before feeling confident enough to finish the earlier painting that had been moved many times but remained half-finished for forty-four years.

 HV07: Western Valley (Ross-Style)